Dry Eye Syndrome – a Treatable Condition

 Dry Eye Treatment May Involve A Multi-pronged Approach

 If symptoms persist then other treatments are initiated such as artificial tears, the use of medications that promote tearing such as Restasis, punctal plugs to prevent the tears that are produced from being drained into the nose.
 Increasing the omega-3 fatty acids in one’s diet can also reduce dry eye symptoms.
+Fish oil capsules are the most effective way of increasing omega-3 fatty acids; however, not all fish oil capsules are equally effective at increasing the bodies omega-3 levels.

 Address Underlying Conditions